Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Introduction

 From an algorithmic perspective, on the one hand, it is a well-known result that we can solve MAP and MC-$1$ in linear time: by a simple DP one can compute the length of the longest path ending at each vertex (solving MC-$1$), moreover a partition of the vertices according to these lengths gives a MAP.
 On the other hand, Fulkerson~\cite{fulkerson1956note} was the first to show a polynomial-time algorithm for MCP and MA-$1$ by reducing the problem to maximum bipartite matching.
 However, Fulkerson's algorithm computes a maximum matching over $TC(G)$.
 Modern solutions avoid working directly on $TC(G)$ since its size can be quadratic in $G$.
-The state-of-the-art solutions are the almost linear $|E|^{1+o(1)}$-time solution of Cáceres~\cite{caceres2023minimum}, the (parameterized linear) $O(\alpha_1^2|V|+|E|)$-time algorithm of Cáceres et~al.~\cite{caceres2022sparsifying,caceres2022minimum} and the (parameterized near-linear) $\tilde{O}(\alpha_1|E|)$-time solution of Mäkinen et~al.~\cite{makinen2019sparse}.
-The latter algorithm by Mäkinen et~al.~\cite{makinen2019sparse} computes a \texttt{greedy} chain partition, which is then shrunk to minimum size.
-In fact, this \texttt{greedy} solution is exactly the output of the well-known \texttt{greedy} set cover~\cite{chvatal1979greedy} with sets corresponding to the chains of the DAG.
+The state-of-the-art solutions for MCP and MA-$1$ are the almost linear $|E|^{1+o(1)}$-time solution of Cáceres~\cite{caceres2023minimum}, the parameterized linear $O(\alpha_1^2|V|+|E|)$-time algorithm of Cáceres et~al.~\cite{caceres2022sparsifying,caceres2022minimum} and the parameterized near-linear $\tilde{O}(\alpha_1|E|)$-time of Mäkinen et~al.~\cite{makinen2019sparse}.
+The latter computes a \texttt{greedy} chain partition, which is then shrunk to minimum size.
+In fact, this \texttt{greedy} solution is exactly the output of the well-known \texttt{greedy} set cover~\cite{chvatal1979greedy} with sets corresponding to the chains of the DAG and thus it inherits the $O(\log{n})$ approximation ratio.
 This idea was originally proposed by Felsner et~al.~\cite{felsner2003recognition} for transitive DAGs, and it was later optimized for general DAGs~\cite{kowaluk2008path,makinen2019sparse}, avoiding the computation of $TC(G)$.
-Although, the \texttt{greedy} chain partition inherits the $O(\log{n})$ approximation ratio from \texttt{greedy} set cover, it is still unknown whether it is tight for chains in DAGs.